dublado/csabapalfi.github.io/_posts/2014-01-16-ping-conf-day-1.md

 ## Sbt-web and easier JS development for Play

 Next up was Chris Hunt ([@huntchr](https://twitter.com/huntchr), TypeSafe) presenting the -so fresh it's hot- [sbt-web](https://github.com/typesafehub/sbt-web) and friends.

 It was news for me that from the TypeSafe perspective Play is based in Australia and New Zealand as both Chris and Josh Roper are based there.
 Thankfully for us they gave up the nice weather and came to give some great talks.
 Thanks guys!

-Chris mentionted the **[reactive manifesto](http://www.reactivemanifesto.org/)** and it was great to see that they live up to it even in sbt plugins.
+Chris mentioned the **[reactive manifesto](http://www.reactivemanifesto.org/)** and it was great to see that they live up to it even in sbt plugins.

 sbt-web's goal is to **improve working with JavaScript and CSS** in Play! and have a great **web asset pipeline** (a'la Rails).

 When it comes to dependency resolution/repository support the choice is **[webjars.org](http://www.webjars.org/)**.
 The reason behind is the popularity of Maven artifact repositories and existing support, infrastructure and tooling.
 Alternatives would be [node.js's npm](https://npmjs.org/) or [Twitter's bower](http://bower.io/). npm's naive transitive dependency resolution with creating node_modules directories recursively makes it less than optimal to remain polite here.
 Chris couldn't comment on bower but to be honest I'm not too familiar with it either.

 Then we moved on to hear about testing and hinting JavaScript.
 When it comes to testing you're probably dealing with two types of js code: it either relies on the DOM or not.

 To test Javascript which is **relying on the DOM** you need something like [webdriver](http://docs.seleniumhq.org/projects/webdriver/) which will run your code in Firefox, Chrome, IE or HtmlUnit (Rhino on top of JVM) or with phantom.js (native).
 The TypeSafe guys basically implemented an alternative **[webdriver client](https://github.com/huntc/webdriver) in Scala** with Akka and Spray.